SzathmaryKriszti/find_talent/README.md

-Find Talent is a small Spring Boot / Angular application created by Krisztina Szathmary, as a part of the interview process at codecentric AG.
+Find Talent is a small Spring Boot / Angular application created by Krisztina Szathmary.

 The purpose of this application is to find developers at the company by programming language.